gc-cloud/E71Project/README.md

 #### Your sprint backlog, including both stories and tasks, is represented in a kanban board.
 The kanban board, or a URL of the kanban board, is documented in your README.
 Richard can view the kanban board.

+> Stories are highlighted on our Trello board with Capital letters and stories / tasks color coded to provide visual cues

 > [Kanban Board on Trello.com](https://trello.com/b/ctBXfXtq/testorama)

 #### You have a sprint burndown chart.
 On the x-axis, you display time markers in units of 1 day.
 On the y-axis, you display story points remaining to get done.
 There is a linear curve descending from left to right; the leftmost point of the curve is number of story points in your sprint at sprint day 1; the rightmost point is 0 story points remaining on the last day of the sprint.
 The burndown chart, or the URL of the burndown chart, is document in your README.
 Richard can view the burndown chart.